wilsebbis/QRLSTC/README.md

 ## 🚀 Overview

-**Q-RLSTC** is a groundbreaking implementation that extends the classical **"Sub-trajectory clustering with deep reinforcement learning"** paper by *Anqi Liang¹ · Bin Yao¹,³ · Bo Wang¹ · Yinpei Liu² · Zhida Chen² · Jiong Xie² · Feifei Li²* with quantum machine learning innovations.
+**Q-RLSTC** is a groundbreaking implementation that extends the classical **"Sub-trajectory clustering with deep reinforcement learning"** paper by *Anqi Liang¹ · Bin Yao¹,³ · Bo Wang¹ · Yinpei Liu² · Zhida Chen² · Jiong Xie² · Feifei Li²* (VLDB Journal 2024) with quantum machine learning innovations.
+This project bridges classical reinforcement learning approaches with quantum computing capabilities to solve the NP-hard problem of subtrajectory clustering with superior scalability and performance.

 ### 🎯 Key Contributions